milonmaze/privacy-terms-observatory/www.dropbox.com/privacy.md

 Skip to main content

-Dropbox's Privacy Policy will be changing effective April 3, 2023.
-Click here to review.

-The DocSend Privacy Policy can be found here.

-The Dropbox Sign Privacy Policy can be found here.

-If your organization signed a Dropbox Business or Dropbox Enterprise Agreement with Dropbox, that Agreement may have modified the privacy policy below.
+If your organization signed a Dropbox Business, Dropbox Services, or Dropbox Enterprise Agreement with Dropbox, that Agreement may have modified the privacy policy below.
 Please contact your organization’s Admin for details.

 Dropbox Privacy Policy

-Posted: October 25, 2022

-Effective: October 25, 2022
+Posted: January 17, 2023

+Effective: April 3, 2023

 You can see the previous Privacy Policy here.